LittleMoonie/TimeManager/README.md

 GoGoTime is a modern, full-stack application built with **TypeScript-first** approach, featuring automatic API documentation generation, type-safe frontend-backend communication, and a comprehensive Docker-based development environment.

+### 🧭 Documentation

+This project includes a comprehensive documentation hub built with Docusaurus.

+To view the documentation, run the project using Docker and visit `http://localhost:3002`.

+The source files for the documentation are located in the `/App.Docusaurus` directory.

 ### ✨ Key Features

 - **🔄 Auto-Generated API Documentation** - OpenAPI specs generated directly from TypeScript code